 So if space is a giant vacuum and a vacuum is an insulator, why do astronauts get cold fingers on space walks?
 The cold-finger problem is actually quite interesting.
 This article discusses some of the reasons.

-For more information on thermoses and related topics, check out the links on the next page.
+For more information on thermoses and related topics, check out the links below.